4d/docs/docs/Concepts/quick-tour.md

   $0:="Hello "+This.who
 ```

-To call a class member function, just use the `()` operator on the object instance.
+To execute a class member method, just use the `()` operator on the member method of the object instance.

 ```4d
 $o:=cs.myClass.new()